 The target system drivers were added to the packages pool when you performed one of the procedures to discover configurations.
+See "Discovering a configuration" on page 166.

 The drivers are available to add to the DSR configuration.
 To add drivers, select them in the Available drivers window of the configuration's Drivers dialog box.
 Then add them to the Drivers to be used during restore window.